dimitriv/Ziria/doc/workflow.md

 This has to be done on a target by target basis.

+In addition, the `parsertests` target is available here too.

 ### code/WiFi

 This directory contains the code for the actual 802.11a/g implementation, which is itself a very important test case.
 Running the associated tests (`runTests`) requires WinDDK, SORA, and a Windows machine.

-(TODO: Split so that can run the compiler separately, so that we can at least test that we get C output.)
+However, the `parsertests` target is available in code/WiFi/receiver/tests, code/WiFi/transmitter/tests, and code/tests, and does not need a C compiler at all.